tliron/em-dash/README.md

   [default CSS](https://github.com/GNOME/gnome-shell/blob/master/data/theme/gnome-shell.css).
 * The general `imports` (`imports.lang`, `imports.gettext`, `imports.tweener`) come from the
   [gjs source code](https://git.gnome.org/browse/gjs/tree/modules).
-* All the `imports.gi` come from the GObject-Introspection system, which uses language-neutral XML descriptors for installed GObject libraries.
+* All the `imports.gi` come from the GObject-Introspection system, which uses language-neutral descriptors for installed GObject libraries.
 (On Ubuntu, you can find the automatically-generated descriptors in `/usr/share/gir-1.0/` and compiled ones in `/usr/lib/girepository-1.0/` and `/usr/lib/x86_64-linux-gnu/girepository-1.0/`.)
 The